 10 Hour Construction Safety Certification

-The 10 Hour Construction Safety Certification is meant to provide entry level construction workers with working knowledge regarding their safety and health on a site.
+Our 10 Hour Construction Safety Training is meant to provide entry level construction workers with working knowledge regarding their safety and health on a site.

 Some of the topics covered include OSHA inspection priorities, the aim of the OSHA act, OSHA inspection processes, importance of safety measures and PPE in the workplace, determining hazardous materials, how to use hand tools, how to use power tools, scaffold safety, and scaling stairways and ladders.